Call Center Agent Performance

 You know that being a call center agent is extremely difficult.
 Were you aware that multitasking is close to impossible for human beings to do?
 Did you know that with each additional task added to the basic task of listening, efficiency and effectiveness degrade?
 Add the need to say specific things during the call to the list of tasks that have already decimated the ability to perform and what do you get?
 Well, you get call center agents who sound like idiots (and robots) because they resort to reading the script and not one who is thinking about what the caller is saying.
 As far as your customers are concerned, you have engineered intelligence, common sense, and human emotion right out the door.

 I think more than anything where we fail in customer service, both in the call center and out, is the follow-up.
 We put great importance on the quick fix, to speedily get the caller off the phone to address the next caller in queue.
-We’re worried about call volume and first-call resolution and other metrics.
+Being long-term blind like Wall Street, we worry about short-term metrics such as call volume and service level and intra-day metrics.
 The truth is, some problems aren’t resolved quickly, and require additional research to resolve them completely.
 That’s where we fall short in customer service; following up with the customer to keep them in the loop.

 For many companies significant costs are experienced due to poor follow up practices while also damaging the customer experience.
 To me, it’s like what we see played out on Wall Street today.
 Most of the effort is placed into meeting my shareholder expectations today (handling the call) while blind to future impacts (profitable, long customer relationships).